-Learn different types of data structure algorithms with its implementations and applications in real world programming.
-We have listed and explained different types of algorithms used in data structures.
+Learn what are the different types of data structure algorithms with its implementation, examples and applications in real world programming.

 What is a Data Structure?

 A data structure can be viewed as a systematic way to organise data so that it can be used efficiently.
 The choice of an appropriate data structure can greatly affect the efficiency of any given program.

 It is a logical way of storing data on your computer or hard drive which also, in a way, defines the retrieval process.

 What is an Algorithm?

 An algorithm is a procedure having well-defined steps for solving a particular problem.
 The data stored in data structures are manipulated by using different algorithms, so the study of data structures includes the study of algorithms.